-Why a mortgage lien release matters after buying a home
+Why does a mortgage lien release matter after buying a home?

 A mortgage lien is the legal claim the lender has on your home should you default on the loan.
 As a result, a mortgage lien release is required to free the title and the borrower from that lien.
 The release does not erase the lien.
 Instead, the release is filed as a subsequent and corresponding instrument in the public record.
 It may also be called a satisfaction or deed reconveyance.